irohanrajput/drf/drf7hr/backend/notes.md

 7. authentication and permission

 >> we declared the "permission_class' to be "IsAuthenticated". and now, to handle the permissions, we need to setup an authentication system. and that's where. "from rest_framework import authentication" comes in.

+8. hyperlinkIdentityFields

+>> The serializers.HyperlinkedIdentityField is used to represent hyperlinks to individual instances of a model.often used in conjunction with serializers.

+from rest_framework import serializers from .models import Product

+class ProductSerializer(serializers.ModelSerializer):
+    url = serializers.HyperlinkedIdentityField(
+        view_name='product-detail',
+        lookup_field='pk'
+    )

+    class Meta:
+        model = Product
+        fields = ['url', 'pk', 'title', 'description', 'price']

+url is an instance of HyperlinkedIdentityField added to the serializer.